- Signs of clogged gutters

 How often do gutters need cleaning?

 Clean your gutters often, ideally between two and four times a year.
 At the very least, clean your gutters twice a year – early in the summer and right after autumn.
 Other homes may require more regular gutter cleaning.
-For example, you may need to get your gutters cleaned more often if you live in a leafy area or region prone to bushfires.
+For example, you may need to get your gutters cleaned more often if you live in a leafy area.

 Why hire a gutter cleaning service